 Over time, your race reaches it’s full potential and starts to age.
 It is no longer able to expand at the same rate, so it might be wise to “decline” it.
 In short, it means turning the race from active conquerors to passive inhabitants.
 They are still present on the map, but no longer play an active role anymore.

-With its unique race and special powers, the game delivers a very tactical experience.
+With its unique race and special powers, the game delivers a very tactical experience and encourages strategic thinking.
 It keeps the family members engaged as you get to learn how to take the best advantage of the racial abilities and different superpowers.

-Overall, Small World is an amazingly beautiful and simple family board game.
+Overall, Small World is an amazingly beautiful (especially the game board) and simple family board game.
 It has also earned its place amongst the best fantasy board games in our other review.

 In addition, the game induces a fierce but fair competition between players.
 Even when your race gets wiped out by opponents, you can always revenge on the next turn with the new race.